artipie/artipie/.wiki/Configuration-Policy.md

     - change_password
 ```

-Endpoints to get token and settings (port and layout) are available for any user, no permissions required.
+Endpoints to get token and settings (server-side port) are available for any user, no permissions required.

 ## Custom policy